matthew-beisser/testing-automation-pipeline-3/docs/design.md

 Repository: [SystemTestTools](https://github.com/luminartech/SystemTestTools)
 POC: Jeff Hawkins

-**Outstanding Questions**
+**- Outstanding Questions**

 - How is Valkyrie going to be deployed as part of the solution?
   - What is the current update process?
-- Can Valkyrie be integrated with the Jira REST API so ticket numbers can be sourced and test results written?
+- Can Valkyrie be integrated with the Jira REST API so ticket numbers can be sourced and test completion results written?
   - Seems like the answer is [yes](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z0000019VpgSAE&l=en-US), thought not sure on the level of effort.
+- PCAP recording is currently done with Wireshark, is that going to be replaced with a homegrown app?
+  - Is this in scope, and who will do this work?

 ##### PCAP Naming Convention

 PCAP files are automatically captured by [Valkyrie](#valkyrie-workstation) at various points in the testing.
 The output file name is based upon the test parameters.
 E.g. `282_200m_28fov_n4offs_n60_LO123_1_00002_20220428101251.pcap`

-**Outstanding Questions**
+**- Outstanding Questions**

 - The file names contain metadata that presumably is relevant to the data analysis phase.
   - Parsing these strings seems error prone and complicated.\\
     Can we write a pcap file with some basic identifiers in the name, but then store the metadata in a corresponding .csv or .json file?

 #### NFS File Storage

+\[External System\] -> \[Internal System\]

 A common network file share (NFS) used to store output test data before it is processed.
 It's a NAS that is accessible from all workstations.